FerrnA/FerrnA/README.md

 ### Hello there!
-I'm Fernando, and I'm thrilled to have you stop by.
+I'm Fernando.
 <div>
 <p align="left">
-I embody a team player spirit, characterized by kindness, resilience, empathy, and an inherently positive demeanor.
-My communication prowess and knack for creative problem-solving further enhance my profile.</br>
-My journey into the world of programming commenced during my 📗college years, where 🔸Python first captivated my interest.
-A subsequent rendezvous with an :electron: Arduino Uno course ignited a passion within me.
-My programming voyage has guided me through the creation of web applications, eventually steering me towards the doors of 🟡HENRY🟡.
-Currently, my primary objective revolves around perpetual learning and the realization of tangible projects, all while actively seeking that ideal permanent role.
-My recent participation in a junior acceleration program at 🔷Alkemy has further enriched my experiences and learnings. 😄
+My journey into the world of programming commenced during my uni, where i had a small encounter with pseudocode.
+A subsequent with Arduino and bootcamp SoyHENRY.
+Up to a recent participation in an acceleration program under 🔷Alkemy.
 </p>
-From the inception of my programming adventure through courses to my time at HENRY and Alkemy, my skillset has become a mosaic of proficiencies.
-My wheelhouse includes HTML, CSS, React, Redux, Tailwind CSS, Node.js with Express for RESTful APIs, as well as working knowledge of Sequelize, Postgres, MySQL, and AWS.
+My skillset has become more tasteful.
+My technical capabilities/libraries/languages/tools cover (HTML CSS JS), React, Flux-Redux, Node.js with Express, SQL, NextJS, AWS infrastructure, and others (Java, ArduinoUno C++, Git, )

-Feel free to engage me on topics spanning from HTML and CSS aesthetics to the intricate realm of React and database management.
-I'm here to share, collaborate, and learn together.
+Feel free to engage me on conversation spanning any kind of question or opportunity.
 Let's embark on this coding odyssey! 🚀
 <hr/>

-Check out my portfolio here!
-[Portfolio](https://ferrna.github.io/Portfolio)
+Check out my portfolio here -> [Portfolio](https://ferrna.github.io/Portfolio)

 <br/>
 </div>